MikeHotelOscar/AutoHotkey-Virtual-Desktops/README.md

 ## In addition to the work done by pmb6tz I have added a few extra features:

-Setup for the library's use is done simply by calling VD_Init() or VD_InitNoWrap() in a script's Auto-Execute section.
-The only difference between the two is that VD_InitNoWrap will not allow you to "wrap around" when moving left and right among desktops.
-In other words, if you have 6 desktops, you cannot use VD_switchDesktopToRight() to move to desktop 1 from desktop 6, nor can you use VD_switchDesktopToLeft() to move to desktop 1 to desktop 6.
+Setup for the library's use is done simply by calling VD_Init().
+VD_Init() has 3 parameters, all of which are optional and are binary.
+The first is Wrap_desktop, which allows the ability to move left on the first desktop to get to the last, and right on the last desktop to get to the first.
+The other two parameters, UseLabels and UseNames, in that order, allow one to provide a display that provides a name or number on a desktop when it becomes the active desktop.
+Names are provided by creating global variables in the Auto-Execute section of a script with the names of the desktops in the form Global Desktop(Number)Name := "SomeName".
+The variables create the following behavior when used in a particular way:

+* Both 0: No labels at all
+* UseLabels = 0 and UseNames = 1: Only display labels on named desktops, labels are the names provided
+* UseLabels = 1 and UseNames = 0: Labels are displayed on all desktops, labels are desktop numbers
+* Both 1: Labels are displayed on all desktops, labels are desktop numbers, unless a name is provided.

 Using VD_ChangeDesktopOrMoveWindow(num, key) allows you to set any key as an extra modifier for a hotkey that will move the active window to the target desktop if it is held down, or simply move to the target desktop if it is not.

-During the Auto-Execute section of a script, you can define a number of desktop names in the form of Global Desktop(Number)Name := "SomeName", like Global Desktop1Name := "SomeName", and as long as Desktop1Name is not empty, the name of that desktop will be displayed briefly after changing to it.